The thrilling rollercoaster of Kanye West's life and career

 © <p>Getty Images</p>

 Kanye West is a force to be reckoned with.
 The star has been in the game for more than 15 years, though for many it's hard to remember the entertainment industry without him in it.
-While he's known for his many talents, including his producing and rapping, he's also been in the news increasingly as of late due to his controversial comments and political views.
+While he's known for his many talents, including his producing and rapping, he's also known for his controversial moments, which many believe may have led to Kim Kardashian filing for divorce.

 He began his musical career as a producer for Roc-A-Fella records in the early 2000s, which meant producing for names like Jay-Z, Common, Ludacris, and numerous other stars.
 However, he clearly wanted to break into the scene himself, which he did in 2004 with 'College Dropout.'
 Since then, he's released nine studio albums, not to mention the numerous albums for other artists he has continued to produce.

 Kanye West married Kim Kardashian in 2014.
-Together they have built an empire, with Kanye getting into a variety of business ventures, as well as appearing on his wife's reality TV show, 'Keeping Up with the Kardashians.'
-They have also had four children in the meantime, the most recent born via surrogate.
+Together they built an empire, with Kanye getting into a variety of business ventures, as well as appearing on his wife's reality TV show, 'Keeping Up with the Kardashians.'
+They also had four children.

 But when you're Kanye West, why stop there?
 Several more episodes followed, including refusing to release any new music until his record company, Universal Music Group, and his publisher, Sony/ATV Music Publishing, free him from the deals.
 He also called himself Nat Turner and "the new Moses," and demanded a public apology from J. Cole and Drake.
 And we could go on...